JixingGE/GGCHEMPY/README.md

 # Note:
 There is a file "in/network2.txt" with updated reactions of HNCO.
+Reactive desorption is only available for this updated reaction network.

 # For citing GGCHEMPY:
 A paper has been submitted.
 A link is coming soon.